mayio/mariolueder.github.io/docs/_posts/2022-09-24-Noise-Reduction-Loopy-Belief-Propagation.md

 The hidden factors are indirectly accessed.
 We have to find the neighboring nodes and access the respective messages.
 If we have the right messages, we may do a simple matrix to vector multiplication here.
 There is even no need to transpose the factor depending on the edge direction as the factor is a symetric matrix.

-Again normalization is actually not needed.
+Again, the normalization is actually not needed.
 One might choose the sum of log-likelihoods for the product and use the log-sum-exp trick for the summation.

 ```python